pagkly/Zed/Investopedia3/Granular Portfolio.md

 ### Reduces Risk

 Having investments across many sectors and asset classes helps to reduce a portfolio’s overall risk.
-For example, if healthcare stocks are underperforming, a granular portfolio with exposure to other sectors—such as technology, financials, and [consumer goods](https://www.investopedia.com/terms/c/consumer-goods-sector.asp)—helps to offset those positions.
+For example, if healthcare stocks are underperforming, a granular portfolio with exposure to other sectors—such as technology, financials, and [[consumer goods]](https://www.investopedia.com/terms/c/consumer-goods-sector.asp)—helps to offset those positions.
 Bonds can be added to a granular portfolio to provide income when stocks go through range-bound periods.

 ### Customization

 Because granular portfolios include many holdings, they can easily be adjusted to meet the financial objectives of many different investors.
-For instance, an investor might have their asset allocations split between equities, [bonds](https://www.investopedia.com/terms/b/bond.asp), and cash.
+For instance, an investor might have their asset allocations split between equities, [[bonds]](https://www.investopedia.com/terms/b/bond.asp), and cash.
 When the investor is young, 90% of the portfolio may be invested in equities, with 5% in bonds and 5% in cash.
 As the investor approaches retirement, they can easily adjust the portfolio to have more conservative allocations.

 ### Asset Choice